Start here

 Start here: the simple men's curl guide

 Most men with curls were never taught how to care for them.
-The usual advice is wash, towel dry, add wax and hope for the best.
-Curly hair needs a calmer approach: enough moisture, gentle handling, shape while damp and a little hold when frizz is the main problem.
+The usual advice is often too rough: cleanse hard, towel dry, add wax and hope for the best.
+Curly hair needs The 4-Step Curl Routine: Clean, Condition, Shape and Hold.

 Why most men struggle with curls